MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-real-time-protection-microsoft-defender-antivirus.md

 >
 > If [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) is enabled in your organization, Any changes made to [tamper-protected settings](/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection#what-happens-when-tamper-protection-is-turned-on) are ignored.
 In addition, you cannot turn off tamper protection by using Group Policy.
 >
-> If you must turn off tamper protection or make changes to any tamper-protected settings on a device, we recommend using [troubleshooting mode](/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode) to temporarily disable tamper protection on the device.
+> If you must make changes to a device and those changes are blocked by tamper protection, we recommend using [troubleshooting mode](/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode) to temporarily disable tamper protection on the device.
 >

 You can use **Local Group Policy Editor** to enable and configure Microsoft Defender Antivirus always-on protection settings.